Skip to content

 At risk: anyone not immune through vaccination or previous infection.

-Tetanus is a bacterium infection usually found in soil, animal faeces and dust.
+Tetanus is a bacterial infection usually found in soil, animal faeces and dust.
 It causes painful muscle spasms.

 Transmission: usually by injury and it is not spread from person to person.

-Complications: toxin from the bacterium can attack the nervous system and may be fatal.
+Complications: toxin from the bacterial can attack the nervous system and may be fatal.

 At risk: babies of mothers not fully immunised and older adults who have never been fully immunised.